Hainexx/Assigment-Machine-Learning/Assignment.md

 ## Detection Prevalence   0.2846   0.1934   0.1754   0.1626   0.1840
 ## Balanced Accuracy      0.9995   0.9967   0.9953   0.9949   0.9999
 ```
+The RF performs even better with a 0.9961% of accuracy.

+Finally I0m going to cross validate this in our test data set to calculate the out-of-sample error rate, which I expect it to be a little bit higher.
 ## Testing the model

 Our out-of-sample accuracy is 0.9952, so our out-of-sample error is 0.0048.
 Moreover, both specificity and sensitivity are quite high for all classes, therefore our model seems to be performing very well in new data.